Meriam Library(opens in new window)

 Appointments can be renewed.
 In the case of multiple unexcused absences, the Faculty Development Advisory Board Chair can re-recruit for that position.

 Member recruitment shall happen in April and the new Advisory Board members will attend the final meeting of the year and will participate in the Chair election.
 The Faculty Development Advisory Board Chair is elected by the Advisory Board members at the final meeting of each academic year for a 1-year appointment, which may be renewed.
 The Faculty Development Advisory Board Chair has the responsibility to recruit the Advisory Board members as appointment deadlines approach, create the Advisory Board meeting agenda, facilitate the Faculty Development Advisory Board meetings, and serve as liaison to the Faculty Development Director.
+Membership requests not referenced in the bylaws shall be reviewed in consultation with the Advisory Board members.

 Membership within the Faculty Development Advisory Board is designed to allow for a diverse group of representatives to share different perspectives, and ideally each position will be filled by a unique individual.
-In cases when this is not possible, Advisory Board members can serve in a maximum of two positions (compatible with their institutional role) and will be allowed a vote for each position held.
+In cases when this is not possible, Advisory Board members can serve in a maximum of two positions (compatible with their institutional role), and will be allowed a vote for each position held.

 No Faculty Learning Community or Program Lead shall vote on any issue that affects the program they are leading.